Parsippany, New Jersey

 Joe Rodriguez has been employed by Hennion & Walsh since 8/1998.

-We are investigating Joe Rodriguez on behalf of a retiree who alleges that he was sold unsuitable Puerto Rico municipal bonds.
+We are currently investigating Joe Rodriguez on behalf of several retirees who alleges that they were sold unsuitable Puerto Rico municipal bonds.

 Puerto Rico Debt Crisis